coanor/dotfiles/README.md

 # dotfiles

-My terminal dotfiles that managed by stow
+My terminal dotfiles that managed by stow.